Impressions of the Latest Wills Wing T2C

 My Technora 0DL0 with window lower surface T2C arrived just after Xmas and I’ve had a great time flying it.
 I’ve done hundreds of hours on T2s and my last hydranet T2 handled and performed very well after much tuning.
 I've flown lots of T2Cs but this latest version really has me impressed.

 It looks tech with the airfoiled carbon keel stinger, black uprights, see-through sail and the pointy raked tips but the best improvement is in the way it performs.
-This model has a markedly better glide and at speed, in addition, flare authority is now better than most intermediate wings.
+This model has a markedly better glide and especially at speed.
+In addition it tracks perfectly when flying fast and is better the faster you go.
+Also flare authority is now better than most intermediate wings.
 There’s still speed and landing space to deal with but flare timing is super easy, even in zero or crosswinds.

 The 0DL04 Technora mainsail is lighter than previous versions and this glider has a Technora ‘window’ lower surface as well.
 It is seriously flat and free of wrinkles.
 One pair of lower battens is now gone, which may help with handling and landing.
 The tinted transparent sail helps a little when setting up as you can see if the sprogs are lined up.
-Mylar sails were previously impractical for long term use but this custom material is surprisingly tough, with superb longevity and added UV protection built in.
+Mylar sails were previously impractical for long term use but this UV protected material is surprisingly tough, with superb longevity.
 It is however, less visible in the air, in fact if you get Technora leading edge panels, it’s hard to see so most opt for a white leading edge panel.

 The Speed Battens are 8 flat carbon rods about 8” long that are internally sprung on the trailing edge.
 I expect they provide support while allowing a more flexible tip area.
 They are small and easily forgotten in a jacket pocket so you need to watch you don’t lose them.